 Located in Hanover, New Hampshire, this Ivy League school allows students the peace and beauty of a more rural setting.
+Dartmouth College is a unique fusion of a liberal arts college and a research university.
 Dartmouth thrives on its student involvement.
-Nearly a quarter of all students participate in one of the College’s Division I varsity sports and over 60% of students take part in Greek life.
-Dartmouth’s Outing Club is actually the oldest and largest in the entire nation.
-Dartmouth also offers tremendous academic opportunity in areas like medicine, business, and engineering.
+Nearly a quarter of all students participate in one of the College’s Division I varsity sports, and Dartmouth’s Outing Club is actually the oldest and largest in the entire nation.
+In addition to generous financial aid, Dartmouth also offers tremendous academic opportunity in areas like medicine, business, and engineering.

 - In-State Tuition: $46,764

 California Baptist University is located in Riverside, California and was founded in 1950.
 CBU offers associate, bachelor’s, master’s, and doctoral degrees – from music to engineering, to behavioral and social sciences, there’s a study program for everyone.
 CBU provides a Christ-centered educational experience, integrating academic with spiritual opportunities for their students’ development.
 Like to go exploring?
 Riverside is located near Los Angeles, so weekend trips to the beach are one of just many things available to students at CBU.

 8. Wake Forest University